Vietnam

 Summary of Site

-Hanoi Medical University (HMU), established in 1902, is the oldest and largest health sciences university in Vietnam.
-HMU has a 400-bed teaching hospital and schools in medicine, nursing, public health, and traditional medicine.
+Established in 1902, Hanoi Medical University (HMU) is Vietnam’s oldest and leading health sciences university and a long-standing partner in global health research and capacity building.
 HMU has more than 70 academic departments and research units and about 1000 faculty members who have received their graduate training in Vietnam and/or abroad.
 It collaborates with universities all over the world for teaching and research.

 Primary Contacts